Florida big man, leading scorer Castleton back for 5th year

 - Colin CastletonCollege basketball player (2019–2021) Michigan; Florida

-GAINESVILLE, Fla.
-(AP) Florida big man Colin Castleton is returning for a fifth season, a huge boost for new coach Todd Golden.
+GAINESVILLE, Fla. – Florida big man Colin Castleton is returning for a fifth season, a huge boost for new coach Todd Golden.

 Castleton, a 6-foot-11 forward from nearby DeLand who transferred to Florida after two years at Michigan, led the Gators in scoring and rebounding last season.
 He averaged 16.2 points and 9.0 rebounds despite playing nearly the final dozen games with a torn labrum that will require surgery.
 He also finished second in the Southeastern Conference with 62 blocked shots.